Jana-Marie/USB-PD-Firmware/README.md

 * Two boot modes, Setup and Sink, selected by the Setup button's state at startup.
-* Sink mode Implements a simple USB Power Delivery sink, aiming for full compliance with the USB Power Delivery Specification, Revision 2.0, Version 1.3.
+* Sink mode implements a simple USB Power Delivery sink, aiming for full compliance with the USB Power Delivery Specification, Revision 2.0, Version 1.3.
 * Requests the configured voltage and current if available, or a safe, low